NoBlackBoxes/LastBlackBox/site/README.md

 Things to complete
 - *Course and Site Model Revision*
   - Switch to template use from Python/JSON object
   - Task inputs?
-SHould use WTF (forms)
+Should use WTF (forms)
 - Download badge (certificate?)
 - Send emails asynchronously
 - Standardized task submissions (with validation and feedback)